derektb/basic-jinx-comic/README.md

 The basic valid filetypes are JPEGs, PNGs, and GIFs; if you have other filetypes you want to be considered valid in your comic, add them to the `build-art` command.

 Keep in mind that `/dist` is not cleaned of previous builds, so if you're renaming or restructuring your art assets, they'll still be in there if you don't clean house every once in a while.

+### Src

+Tweego will build `/dist/index.html` from everything in the `/src` directory.

+One thing to keep in mind: Tweego compiles scripts and styles from files in alphabetical order.
+Twine will run all user scripts compiled in this way at runtime, in order.
+This is why `_setup.js` is prefixed with an underscore; to make sure it gets run first.
+You may want to set up naming or numbering conventions if you have files you need compiled in a specific order.